PwCUK-CTO/ScatterBee_Analysis/README.md

 ![alt text](/Images/api_call_good.PNG?raw=true)

-Next you will want to find out what obfuscation constant has been applied to the API strings, navigate into the `call` function and there should be a function inside here that carries out an `XOR` operation along with `shl` instructions in a loop.
+Next you will want to find out what obfuscation constant has been applied to the API strings, navigate into the `call` function and there should be a function inside here that carries out an `XOR` operation along with `shr` instructions in a loop.

 ![alt text](/Images/xor_value.PNG?raw=true)